Geosciences, Pollution Prevention and Treatment

 Admission

-Access to L2:
+Access to L2 :

-Thus, the first year of the GPTP license allows students to acquire a base of knowledge in the fundamental scientific disciplines (mathematics, physics, chemistry) as well as in Life and Earth Sciences.
+The first year of the GPTP bachelor's degree provides a foundation of knowledge in fundamental scientific disciplines (mathematics, physics, chemistry) as well as in Life and Earth Sciences.
 The content of this first year is ideal for integration into the L2 GPTP program.
-However, students who have completed the first year of the Life Sciences, Physics and Chemistry programs can apply for the STEE program, but only on the basis of a portfolio.
+However, students who have completed first-year courses in Life Sciences, Physics and Chemistry are eligible for the STEE program, by application only.

-Access in L3 :
+Access to L3 :

 Access is by application for external students: